 Why does $\sigma$ turn out to have a relatively small impact?
-To better understand this result, the top panel of Figure 5 shows the tangible capital stock in foreign vs. local firms within the main havens and a sample of large high-tax countries.
+To better understand this result, the top panel of Figure 5 reports tangible capital stocks in foreign vs. local firms within the main havens and a sample of large high-tax countries.
 Foreign firms appear to have a relatively high capital stock in Ireland and Puerto Rico, and a relatively low one in Luxembourg, Switzerland, and Hong Kong.
-The differences, however, are small in comparison to the large differences in profitability between foreign and local firms shown in Figure 4.
-The bottom panel of Figure 5 shows how applying the capital/labor ratio of foreign firms to local firms would modify the observed profits-to-wage ratio of local firms $\pi_l$ , for different values of the capital/labor elasticity of substitution $\sigma$ .
+The differences, however, are small relative to the large differences in profitability between foreign and local firms shown in Figure 4.
+The bottom panel of Figure 5 shows how applying the capital/labor ratio of foreign firms to local firms would modify the observed profits-to-wage ratio of local firms $\pi_l$ , for different values of $\sigma$ .
 For instance in Ireland, if local firms were as capital intensive as foreign firms, then with $\sigma = 1.3$ , $\pi_l$ would equal 100% instead of the observed value of 68%.
 This would still be almost an order of magnitude less than the observed $\pi_f$ of 800%.
-The same conclusion holds true for each other tax haven.
+The same conclusion holds for other havens.